anupam-sy/packer-lab/README.md

 -   [Required] `packer build .`
     -   The packer build command takes a template (or) a folder path containing templates and runs all the builds within it.
 The various builds specified within a template are executed in parallel, unless otherwise specified.

+**Note:**
+1. To pass the variables values, it is conveninet as well as recommend to use standard variable definition files.
+Variable definition filenames ends with either .pkrvars.hcl or .pkrvars.json.
+You can then specify that file on the command line with -var-file flag.

+2. Any variable definition file name(s) ending in .auto.pkrvars.hcl will be loaded automatically without the need to pass them explicitly.

 ## References
 - https://developer.hashicorp.com/packer/docs
 - https://developer.hashicorp.com/packer/plugins/builders/googlecompute